 Tracy is an experienced trainer, having completed the MCAD’s Certified Harassment and Discrimination Train-the-Trainer Courses.
 She is a frequent lecturer on traditional and developing employment law issues and a member of and active speaker for many trade and Human Resources-focused organizations.
 Tracy has published numerous articles and given interviews on employment law topics in Massachusetts Lawyers Weekly, the Boston Business Journal and various trade publications.

 Massachusetts Lawyers Weekly recognized Tracy as a “Top Women of Law.”
-She is listed as a Massachusetts Super Lawyer for Employment Litigation.
+She was named to Best Lawyers in America for Litigation – Labor and Employment (2022 – 2023) and is listed as a Massachusetts Super Lawyer for Employment Litigation.

 Before joining Bowditch, Tracy was a partner at an employment law firm.
 Prior to that, she practiced at a global law firm and served as a judicial law clerk with the Massachusetts Superior Court and Massachusetts Probate and Family Court.